 From Libertyville to London, and beyond...

-Shannon was born in Waukegan, Illinois, on May 27th, 1992.
-When Shannon's brother, Ryan, was born about two years later, the family relocated to Libertyville, IL, a suburb of Chicago, where Shannon grew up.
-She graduated from Libertyville High School in 2010, where she enjoyed participating in theatre (high school credits include Our Town, Pride and Prejudice, and Beauty and the Beast), choir (including several advanced acapella groups), and creative writing.
-She was voted Peer Idol her senior year by her classmates.
+Shannon grew up in Libertyville, IL and attended Libertyville High School where she enjoyed participating in theatre (high school credits include Our Town, Pride and Prejudice, and Beauty and the Beast), choir (including several advanced acapella groups), and creative writing.

 Shannon absolutely loved her time at Butler University in Indianapolis, Indiana, where she had the opportunity to act both in class and in main stage productions, as well as learn about the backstage components of theatre, such as lighting and costume design.
 In addition to her theatre classes, she took writing classes whenever possible.

 The summer after her sophomore year of college, Shannon interned at the Indiana Repertory Theatre, one of the Midwest's largest theaters, in downtown Indianapolis.
 Shannon worked alongside professional actors, directors, musicians, and choreographers, to teach students aged 8-10 scenes from A Midsummer Night's Dream and songs from popular musicals.

 In the spring semester of her junior year, Shannon traveled--alone!-- to Egham, a village near London, England to study Shakespeare, Contemporary Theatre, and Philosophy of the Arts at Royal Holloway University of London.
 Her semester (about six months) abroad broadened Shannon's perspective as an actor and a person.